-Alternatives F rate strategy F rate Year 1 ABC (lbs) Rebuilt stock (years) Probability of rebuilt stock 1 (No action) rrent ABC f 4 lbs ww ent ABC for the entire lbs ww 2 Constant 0.087 48,026 10 50% 3 (Preferred) Constant 0.070 (year 1) 38,367 10 72.5% 4 Constant 0.027 14,352 7 50% 5 Constant 0.022 (year 1) 11,858 7 72.5%
+Alternatives F rate strategy F rate Year 1 ABC (lbs) Rebuilt stock (years) Probability of rebuilt stock 1 (No action) Do not specify a rebuilding stock of hogf for the entire 2 Constant 0.087 48,026 10 50% 3 (Preferred) Constant 0.070 (year 1) 38,367 10 72.5% 4 Constant 0.027 14,352 7 50% 5 Constant 0.022 (year 1) 11,858 7 72.5%

 The last year of data in the hogfish assessment report (SEDAR 37 2014) was 2012.
-Projections for various fishing mortality (F) scenarios were completed using Stock Synthesis (SS3) base model configurations for the Florida Keys/East Florida (FLK/EFL) hogfish stock

-(SEDAR 37 2014).
+Projections for various fishing mortality (F) scenarios were completed using Stock Synthesis (SS3) base model configurations for the FLK/EFL hogfish stock (SEDAR 37 2014).
 Projection results were based on year 1 = 2016 and extending through 2026, or to the point of stock rebuilding if a scenario did not result in rebuilding within 10 years.

-The recreational fishery for hogfish was closed on August 24, 2015 due to an increase in landings observed during Wave 2 of the MRIP survey.
-As a result, preliminary landings for 2015 are above the landings level assumed in the stock projections raising concerns that the projections may no longer represent the Best Scientific Information Available.
-Therefore, the South Atlantic Council requested updated projections for the East Florida/Florida Keys hogfish stock using the most recent landings estimates.
-The new revised projections (Appendix X) included the most recent landings and charged year 1 to 2017 to reflect the likely implementation date of management actions.
-The projected OFLs and ABCs assume the current minimum size limit (12 inches fork length).
+The recreational sector for hogfish was closed on August 24, 2015, due to an increase in landings observed during Wave 2 of the Marine Recreational Information Program (MRIP) survey.
+As a result, preliminary landings for 2015 are above the landings level assumed in the stock projections raising concerns that the projections may no longer represent the best scientific information available.
+Therefore, the South Atlantic Council requested updated projections for the FLK/EFL hogfish stock using the most recent landings estimates.
+The new revised projections (Appendix K) included the most recent landings and charged year 1 to 2017 to reflect the likely implementation date of management actions.
+The projected overfishing limits (OFL) and acceptable biological catches (ABCs) assume the current hogfish minimum size limit (12 inches fork length).

-Since the stock assessment for the FLK/EFL stock falls under Tier 1 of the ABC control rule, the SSC recommended a P\ = 0.275 with a probability of rebuilding success of 72.5%, which corresponds to the values shown under Preferred Alternative 3.
-Alternative 2 would rebuild the stock in the required 10 years but at a lower probability of success than that recommended by the SSC whereas Alternatives 4 and 5 would rebuild the stock in 7 years with 50% and 72.5% probabilities of rebuilding success, respectively.
+Since the stock assessment for the FLK/EFL stock falls under Tier 1 of the ABC control rule, the SSC recommended a $P^ = 0.275$ with a probability of rebuilding success of 72.5%, which corresponds to the values shown under Preferred Alternative 3.
+Since the SEDAR 37 (2014) stock assessment determined that the FLK/EFL hogfish stock is overfished, Alternative 1 (No Action) is not a viable alternative.
+Moreover, the South Atlantic Council received notification (via letter dated February 17, 2015), of the overfished determination for the FLK/EFL stock of hogfish.
+Therefore, the South Atlantic Council has two years to develop and implement a rebuilding plan for that stock.
+Alternative 2 would rebuild the stock in the required 10 years but at a lower probability of success than that recommended by the SSC, whereas Alternatives 4 and 5 would rebuild the stock in 7 years with 50% and 72.5% probabilities of rebuilding success, respectively.
 Since the stock would rebuild in a shorter time period, Alternatives 4 and 5 would implement lower ABCs (and consequently lower ACLs) than alternatives that rebuild the stock in the required 10 years.
+In general, lower levels of harvest and less time to rebuild translate into higher biological benefits for the stock, hence the biological benefits of Alternatives 4 and 5 would be higher than those under Preferred Alternative 3.
+However, the SSC has indicated that harvest levels proposed under Preferred Alternative 3 are sustainable and would achieve the goal of rebuilding the FLK/EFL stock of hogfish within a reasonable timeframe.
+Therefore, there is no biological need to constrain harvest below this level.
+Compared to Alternative 1 (No Action), the biological effects of Alternatives 2-5 would be beneficial since management would be responding to the best scientific information available and results of the SEDAR 37 (2014) stock assessment have indicated that the FLK/EFL stock of hogfish is overfished and undergoing overfishing.